 }

-Final code is available at https://github.com/timhughes/cgoexample
+The final code is available at https://github.com/timhughes/cgoexample.

-I hope this has been useful reading.
+I hope this has been useful reading!